Sr Teresa Dunlevie

 Principal 1918 – 1944

-Born in Adelaide in 1884, Teresa Dunlevie attended St Aloyius College for her entire schooling.
+Born in Adelaide in 1884, Nellie Dunlevie attended St Aloyius College for her entire schooling.
 From there she studied at Adelaide Teachers’ College and then joined the South Australian Department of Education.
 She taught for seven years before entering the Convent on April 26, 1913.

 In 1918 she was appointed Headmistress of SAC, a position she held until 1944.
 She was the first old scholar of SAC to be appointed to this role.
 Under her direction, the college developed from a comparatively small school to one of the leading girls’ colleges in Adelaide.
 Part of this development was the introduction of an official college uniforms incorporating the distinctive colours that remain part of the college uniform today.